davidspiegelman/esp-tools/README.md

 ### Setup/config:

 1. Move the esp-tools folder and its contents to `~/Library/Scripts/`
-2. Enable the [Systemwide Script Menu][] if it is not already anabled
+2. Enable the [Systemwide Script Menu][] if it is not already enabled

 ### Usage: